 \section{Randomized sampling using multi-product formulas}

 LCU-type algorithms, despite having a finite failure probability, are deterministic when successfully applied.
-Apart from such deterministic implementations, there is a recent interest in randomized algorithms \cite{campbellRandomCompilerFast2019a,childsFasterQuantumSimulation2019,ouyangCompilationStochasticHamiltonian2020,chenQuantumSimulationRandomized2020}.
-While these novel results improve the performance of product formulas by randomizing the order of the short time evolution, we propose the alternative setting of randomized compiling.
-With the goal of reducing the circuit depth, we introduce the setting of randomized sampling: Given an observable $O$ and a quantum system in the initial state $\rho$, our goal is to find the expectation value of the observable after a time evolution $U=\ee^{-\ii Ht}$ governed by the Hamiltonian $H=\sum_{k=1}^L h_k$.
+In contrast to such deterministic implementations, there is a recent interest in randomized algorithms \cite{campbellRandomCompilerFast2019a,childsFasterQuantumSimulation2019,ouyangCompilationStochasticHamiltonian2020,chenQuantumSimulationRandomized2020}.
+These novel results improve the performance of product formulas by randomizing the order of the short time evolution and introducing the alternative setting of randomized compiling.
+With the goal of reducing the circuit depth required for the implementation of multi-product formulas, we build upon randomized compiling and propose the setting of randomized sampling: Given an observable $O$ and a quantum system in the initial state $\rho$, our goal is to find the expectation value of the observable after a time evolution $U=\ee^{-\ii Ht}$ governed by the Hamiltonian $H=\sum_{k=1}^L h_k$.
 That is, we wish to compute

-In the following, we describe a randomized algorithm for such a task, give convergence guarantees and present novel multi-product formulas suited for this framework.
-Note that we will require one part of our system to be encoded as a qubit, while the rest acts as the simulator.
+In the following, we describe a randomized algorithm for such a task, give convergence guarantees, and present novel multi-product formulas suited for this framework.
+Note that we will require one part of our system to be encoded as a single qubit, while the rest acts as the simulator.